-The first novel in 13 years from the author of THE SILENCE OF THE LAMBS will make its debut on the New York Times Bestseller list for the week of June 9th.
-It will debut at number 3 on the Hardcover Fiction list and number 4 on the Combined Print & E-book Fiction list.
-Grand Central published the book on May 21, 2019.
+BLACK DOG, the 62nd book in the Stone Barrington series, will make its debut on The New York Times Bestseller list for the week of August 21, 2022.
+It will debut at #15 on the Hardcover Fiction list, and #10 on the Combined Print & E-Book Fiction list.
+G.P.
+Putnam’s Sons published the book on August 2, 2022.

 Elliot Ackerman’s THE FIFTH ACT received a wealth of critical acclaim leading up to its publication this week.
 A glowing review from Booklist reads: “[A] powerful testimony…Ackerman’s tales are compelling and heartfelt; this title will stand the test of time as a warning against further military misadventures.”
 Ackerman sat down in conversation with Kori Schake of The Washington Post to discuss the book, which Schake describes as a “searing condemnation of both the conduct and abandonment of the war effort.”
 The Atlantic published an op-ed by Ackerman titled “The Rivalry That Defines America: How the U.S. dealt with Russia in Afghanistan is informing how Russia is dealing with the U.S. in Ukraine.”
 Lastly, Amazon Books selected THE FIFTH ACT as one of its Editors' Picks in the Best History category.
 Penguin Press published the book on August 9, 2022.